 Email personalization can have a significant impact on your email marketing response rates.
 However, developing a successful personalized email campaign takes time and expertise.
 Make sure that you plan ahead and know your goals and metrics before you get started.
 And remember, the more and better data you have on your customers and leads, the more successful your personalization will be.

 Do you need help getting started with email personalization?
 Have no fear!
-The LYFE Marketing team has experience creating personalized email campaigns for businesses just like yours.
+The LYFE Marketing team has to experience creating personalized email campaigns for businesses just like yours.
 Check out our email marketing services page or contact us for more information.